Acero-class gunboat: History

 In 2019, the Philippine Navy raised a requirement to procure a new class of Fast Attack Interdiction Craft (FAIC) that would be missile-capable and are based on Israel's Shaldag V patrol boat design, to replace the fast attack craft that had been retired from service.

 Israel Shipyards Ltd. had offered the Shaldag V design to the Philippine Navy as early as 2016.
 Funding to pursue the proposal was not available until a few years afterwards.

 The Israeli design was proven to be more capable as an interdiction craft than the smaller Multi-Purpose Attack Craft that were originally designed by a Taiwanese shipbuilder as a troop insertion assault boat, and modified in Philippine Navy service to be used as a small missile boat.
 Thus, when the Philippine Navy raised the requirement for a fast attack interdiction craft, the Philippines' Department of National Defense (DND) made a decision to procure them based on the Israeli proposal, and would be acquired under a Government-to-Government (G2G) deal with Israel.

 A contract was signed between the (DND), Israel Shipyards Ltd. and Israeli Ministry of Defense in February 2021, with the Notice to Proceed to start the effectivity of the contract released in April 2021.

 The first boat of the class, the (PG-901), was launched in June 2022, and became the basis for the class' name.
 The hull number's use of "PG" indicates that the boats are classified as Patrol Gunboats based on Philippine Navy's 2016 naming classification standards.
+But the globally, the Shaldag is recognized as a fast attack interdiction craft (FAIC) and missiled (FAIC-M).

 In November 2022, Rear Admiral Toribio Acaci indicated that the service plans to acquire a total of 15 more Acero-class / Shaldag Mk.
 V patrol gunboats in the near future.

 Two more Acero-class gunboats were delivered on 11 April 2023, christened on 8 May 2023. and commissioned on 26 May 2023.

 The Philippine Navy's Naval Sea Systems Command announced the revival of their naval shipbuilding capability with the reopening of the Naval Shipbuilding Center, previously called the Cavite Naval Yard, which was refurbished and retooled as part Israel Shipyard's contract to supply fast attack interdiction crafts to the Philippine Navy.
 The new facility will take over production of the remaining units of the Acero class (Shaldag Mk.
 V) that were ordered by the DND under the FAIC-M Acquisition Project, and will likely do so for any future orders.

 On 12 April 2024, a field test was conducted where a Spike missile was fired in the waters of Mariveles, Bataan.

 On 8 May 2024, BRP Lawrence Narag participated in the maritime strike exercise of Balikatan 2024, which consisted of a sinking exercises (SINKEX) using the decommissioned as a target ship.
 The Lawrence Narag fired a Spike-NLOS missile and successfully hit the target during the exercise.
 On 18 June, Lawrence Narag was assigned to Naval Forces Western Mindanao and deployed to Zamboanga City.